amoe/lotdd/README.md

 You also need to install `libjsoncpp-dev`.
 The include files location are detected using `pkg-config`.

+When adding a new chapter directory you must nuke the entire `build` directory otherwise SCons won't pick up the new one.
+Not sure why at the moment.

 ## Author's conventions

 Langr uses a 3-space indent in his code archive, which is rather satanic.